Piranik/presence-socket/README.md

 ```

 #### Use Programmatically
-If you want to use it without exposing it as a socket,
-you can create a instance of it and listen for events.
+To use without exposing a socket, create a instance of it and listen for events.

 ```
 const PresenceSocket = require('./src/PresenceSocket');